ughitsaaron/aaronpetcoff.me/posts/2015-08-30-links-svg-pointer-events.md

 });
 ```

-This is a fine solution that totally works just fine.
-However, there's a CSS solution that might be a bit simpler.
+This is a fine solution that totally works.
+However, there's a CSS-only solution that is a bit simpler that comes at no performance cost.

 `pointer-events` allows a developer to designate how an element responds to both click and touch events.
 The [W3 spec](http://www.w3.org/TR/pointerevents/#intro) characterizes a "pointer" as "any point of contact on the screen",